cydrobolt/polr/releases/README.md

 A URL Shortner with simple API

+###To download a file, click the file then choose "VIEW RAW".

 If this folder is empty, that means no versions have been released yet.
 Please check back later.
 Otherwise, choose the release that you wish to use and download it.
-Releases with _BETA or _ALPHA in their filenames could be unstable.
+Releases with BETA or ALPHA in their filenames could be unstable.
 An install guide will be created soon.

-Requirements for Polr:
+T Requirements for Polr: